kapilsarkar/FSJS2.0/DOM ASSIGNMENTS/readme.md

 # DOM Assignment 2

-change all h3 background color and change contact navigation menu to "Projects"
+## Change all h3 background color and change contact navigation menu to "Projects"-

 **Task 1**